adamk72/commonplacebook/packages/strapi/STRAPI_NOTES.md

 ## Gotchas
 - You may find documentation to be out of date, especially in some of the blog posts.
 For example, [this](https://strapi.io/blog/strapi-internals-customizing-the-backend-part-1-models-controllers-and-routes) post refers to `ctx.request.params` which should actually be just `ctx.params`.
+- When adding a "user" as a relation to an content type, note that there are two types: `users-permissions` and `admin`.
+Make sure you pick the correct one.

 # Strapi in General